Did you know?

 If you’re a confident 4x4 driver, with good driving and navigating skills, then try the Namaqua Adventure Route, one of South Africa's least visited and most beautiful 4x4 trails.

-The Namaqua Adventure Route is not for the fainthearted and it's best to travel with at least 1 other vehicle just in case of an unexpected breakdown.
+The Namaqua Adventure Route is not for the fainthearted and it's best to travel with at least one other vehicle just in case of an unexpected breakdown.

 The entire 612km 4x4 trail stretches along the Gariep River from Pella, the little mission station near Pofadder in the Northern Cape, to the river's mouth in Alexander Bay.
 However, if you have time, add another 120km to your journey to test your skills further at Amam's dunes.